Jules David (photographer): Life

 Jules David-Cavaz was born the son of Jean David-Cavaz and Françoise Capitant in the hamlet of Charvin, near the village of Pinsot in the Isère department of South-Eastern France.
 His parents were propriétaires, land-owning farmers, so his family was probably not entirely poor.

 Little is known about the first 20 years of his life.
 Nor do we know where he learned his photographic skills.
 In 1867, nineteen years old, he worked as an independent "group photographer" (photographe des groupes).
 In 1869 he was working with the photographer Claude Bretagne (1824–1880) in Leuven, Belgium.
 In 1870–1871 he served in the French army during the Franco-Prussian War.
 He left the army in August 1871 as a sergeant major.
+He was a recipient of the French Médaille militaire.

 In 1873 David opened, together with Bretagne, a photo studio at the rue Gravel 54 in Levallois-Perret.
 The studio advertised specifically with "school photographs" (photographies des écoles), whereby schools included secondary schools, boarding schools, teacher training colleges and military academies.
 The association with Bretagne ended after two or three years, in 1875 or 1876, after which David set up his own studio at the rue Gravel 50.
 Levallois-Perret was to remain his home base for the rest of his life.
 After a short stay at the rue Trézel 19, in 1879 he moved to rue des Courcelles 90.
 In 1897 he won a bronze medal at the Brussels International Exposition.
 From 1902 to 1910 he lived in the Rue Rivay in Levallois-Perret.

 On 8 October 1874 Jules David married Marie Cécile Mathilde Daman (1851-1929) in Leuven, Belgium, where his wife was born.
-Some sources indicate that David became a wealthy man.
+There are indications that David became a relatively wealthy man and that he was involved in philanthropy.
 After World War I he volunteered to pay for a monument commemorating the dead in his birthplace Pinsot.
-He also donated a large sum to the local school, which the pupils decided to devote to the rebuilding of the destroyed school in Manicamp, Northern France.
+He also donated a large sum to the local school, which the pupils then decided to devote to the rebuilding of the destroyed school in Manicamp, Northern France.

-David died, aged 75, on 8 October 1923, in his home in the rue Président Wilson 90.
-He was a recipient of the French Médaille militaire.
+David died, aged 75, on 8 October 1923 in his home in the rue Président Wilson 90.
+He was survived by his wife Marie Cécile Mathilde Daman.